CarlosEnrique7/life-tracker-fe/README.md

 <br/>
 Link to video part 2: https://i.imgur.com/1temC13.mp4
 <br/><br/>
 Showing user info is stored seperately per user and only viewable for the account that is authenticated and logged in.
+Middleware for authentication only lets users view resources about themselves.
 Info persists for users across logins. <br/>

 Link to video: https://i.imgur.com/faCIyFp.mp4
 <br/>

-Showing each activity has a unique id for easy lookup, and proper middleware that only allows users to access resources about themselves when signed in: <br/>
+Showing each activity has a unique id for easy lookup, and proper middleware that only allows users to access resources about themselves when signed in and authorized with jwt: <br/>

 Link to video: https://i.imgur.com/l2LNvT3.mp4
 <br />